nikokomninos/NibbleNow/README.md

 ### Documentation

-For Javadoc documentation, see `docs/apidocs/allpackages-index.html`, which is included in the latest release
+For Javadoc documentation, see `docs/apidocs/allpackages-index.html`, which is also included in the latest release